Accenture/adop-docker-compose/README.md

 - Set your local environment variables to point docker-machine to your new instance

 ## To run locally
-Create a docker machine and set up you local environment variables to point docker-machine to your new instance
+Create a docker machine and set up your local environment variables to point docker-machine to your new instance

 ## To run with Docker Swarm